 - intermittent pain while passing a bowel movement

 Pinworms are small thin white roundworms called Enterobius vermicularis.
-The CDC state that pinworm infection is the most common worm infection in the U.S.
+The CDC state that pinworm infection is the

 People can contract pinworms after ingesting pinworm eggs.
 This can happen after swallowing the eggs that may be present on fingers, clothing, food, and other contaminated objects.